 Those who choose or are required to taper using a shorter-acting benzodiazepine may find it particularly helpful to take their dose several times per day, depending on the half life of the medication.
 For example, patients taking Klonopin may benefit from dosing 3-4x per day, whereas those taking Ativan may need to dose 4-5x per day.
 Some patients on Xanax may require 5-6 doses per day just to maintain steady serum levels.
 Patients who dose at regular intervals are more likely to successfully complete a benzodiazepine taper because they do not experience severe “drops” throughout the day between doses that make discontinuation intolerable.
 These symptoms are commonly referred to as “interdose” withdrawal.

 A newcomer to the cessation market is Tapering Strips by Dr. Groot.
-These can be ordered through the Netherlands.
+These can be ordered from the Netherlands.
+Availability varies by country.
 These strips can have a faster taper rate than recommended by Dr. Ashton.
 We recommend, if utilizing this option, to consider stabilization strips to slow the taper to 5-10% per month maximum.

 Online support communities have developed systems of “micro-tapering” to help distribute medication evenly throughout the day in order to avoid interdose withdrawal symptoms.
 Micro-tapering uses small daily reductions that add up to a 5-10% overall reduction every month.
 Daily micro reductions also help to avoid the physical and mental turmoil that larger weekly reductions may create for those who are very sensitive.
 Keeping track of dose reductions usually requires a daily log, or for some, the use of a spreadsheet.